 Full spectrum of eating disorders, disordered eating and body image concerns, including family therapy for eating disorders.
-Radically Open Dialectical Behavioral Therapy (RO-DBT), Somatic Experiencing Therapy, perfectionism, anxiety and mood disorders, non-suicidal self-injury (NSSI), and trauma.
+Radically Open Dialectical Behavioral Therapy (RO-DBT), Somatic Experiencing (SE) therapy, perfectionism, anxiety and mood disorders, non-suicidal self-injury (NSSI), and trauma.
 Relationship issues, life transitions and undergraduate/graduate school mental health, and stress management.

 She is a member of PSYPACT and therefore can work with telehealth therapy clients who live in the following states: Alabama, Arizona, Colorado, Delaware, District of Columbia, Georgia, Kentucky, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, and Virginia.

-Dr. Michelle sees patients Mondays, Tuesdays, Wednesdays, and Thursdays.
+Dr. Gebhardt sees patients Mondays, Tuesdays, Wednesdays, and Thursdays.